james-aviani/markdown-api/src/api_documentation/index.md

 information (or other conversion events) from a server back into the platform.

-[Bulk Ringpool](./bulk_ringpool_api.md) -allocates a dynamic, trackable promo phone number from a RingPool (designed to handle a high volume of requests per second).
+[Bulk Ringpool API](./bulk_ringpool_api.md) -allocates a dynamic, trackable promo phone number from a RingPool (designed to handle a high volume of requests per second).

-`ringpool` -allocates a dynamic, trackable promo phone number from a RingPool (no longer recommended).

-`signal_api/index` -used to report signals that occur on a specific call (transaction).
+[Signal API](./signal_api/index.md) -used to report signals that occur on a specific call (transaction).

 `call_api/index` -used to pull transcript information for a specific